DautbegovicDavid/ski-centar/README.md

 - Register a new user account on the application.
 - Log in to the email account used for registration.
 - Check the **Inbox** and **Spam** folder for a confirmation email.
-- Open the email and click on the link inside to confirm the registration.
+- Open the email and click on the link inside to visit app and confirm the registration.

+  Notifications
+- either use notifications controller or create ski accident

+Ski accidents
+for user to be able to report ski accident he needs to have ski ticket purchased after succesfull purchase he will get red button on left bottom side on SKI MAP screen

+Tickets
+to but ticket user can go from home screen to "see more" section on ski tickets widget

+env files x2 and fcm conf file required for testing